Key Takeaways

 Subsequent processing

-Other treatments allow you to obtain different looks and textures for artificial silk.
+Other treatments provide different looks and textures for artificial silk.

 Although resembling silk, this industrial manufacturing process is completely different from natural animal production.

 Industrial breeding of silkworms to produce silk raises ethical questions.
-Alternatives exist for more ethical production that respects animal well-being.
+Alternatives exist for more ethical production that respects animal welfare.

 Limits of conventional production